kastle-lab/kge-impact/kge-drift/README.md

 Note: the script is pointed to the ../dataset/ directory

 # save_drift_data.py
 save_drift_data.py calls generate_drift_data.py and saves the results to a json file named drift_data.json.
-The resulting filesize is quite large, 4.75GB - this is the file you'll want to run
+The resulting file size is quite large, 4.75GB

+this (save_drift_data.py) is the file you'll want to run

 # grab_matrices.py
 This script is a demonstration of the deterministic behavior of pykeen when using a fixed seed by calling pipeline() on the 237 dataset with num_epochs=0.
 It then grabs the matrix and saves to a file.
 It then does the same thing except with num_epochs set to default.